jimmyPayan/ECE-373-Project/README.md

 ### Additional Functionality
 21. UserLocationGUI: "Allow this device to access your location?" || "Enter your location"
 22. UserLocation: Pulls location from device or UserLocationGUI
-23. SaveDataGUI: Allows user to save snapshot of weather data to their PC
+23. MapUnit: Allows users to specify miles or kilometers.
-24. SaveData: Saves snapshot of weather data to user PC
+24. WeatherInfoPanel (possibly, just call this "main"): Main class that other classes will interface with
 25. Exit: Ends the program

 ***********************************************************************************************************